WebAuthn Is Great and It Sucks

 Well, the technology doesn’t suck, the protocols work, the basic tech is kind of great, and you can and should use WebAuthn as a second-factor authenticator everywhere that matters!
 Security keys are one of the strongest practical authenticators available today, and they are useful for anyone who would ever get this far into a blog post like this.

-The problem is, while they technically work, the user experience is broken
+The problem is, while they technically work, the user experience is broken.

 Every website has a different path for setting things up.
 What the security settings are called and where they are found are wildly inconsistent from one website to the next.